Overview of fractional calculus and its computer implementation in Wolfram Mathematica: Fractional-order differentiation in the Wolfram language

-In many classical special functions (like Bessel functions) instead $z$ the construction $c z^{1/r}$ can be used and under integrand factor $z^{-s}$ becomes $(c z^{1/r})^{-s}$ which is not equal powerexpanded expression $c^{-s} z^{-s/r}$.
+In many classical special functions (like Bessel functions) instead of $z$ the construction $c z^{1/r}$ can be used and under integrand factor $z^{-s}$ becomes $(c z^{1/r})^{-s}$ which is not equal to the expression $c^{-s} z^{-s/r}$.
 Correct formulas for these transformation one can find at Wolfram Function Site, for example in \cite{site}.

 Described properties are supported in Mathematica by command PowerExpand with or without assumption option:

 \{PowerExpand[($(z^a)^b$), Assumptions $\rightarrow$ True], PowerExpand[$(z^a)^b$]\}